Robin Hood Moves to Thanksgiving

 Taron Egerton, Jamie Foxx and Ben Mendelsohn star in the new adaptation of Robin Hood, produced by Leonardo DiCaprio.

-Bella Heathcote has been cast to play Christian Grey’s former lover Leila in Universal’s sequel Fifty Shades Darker.

-Dakota Johnson and Jamie Dornan will reprise their roles in the sequel to the erotic drama Fifty Shades Grey.
+See the first official trailer and photos for Kingsman: The Golden Circle, starring Taron Egerton, Colin Firth, Julianne Moore and Channing Tatum.

+See the first official trailer and photos for Kingsman: The Golden Circle, starring Taron Egerton, Colin Firth, Julianne Moore and Channing Tatum.

-Watch the Super Bowl spot for the romantic drama Fifty Shades of Grey, starring Jamie Dornan and Dakota Johnson.
+Watch the Super Bowl spot for the spy action movie Kingsman: The Secret Service, starring Colin Firth.

-The erotic drama Fifty Shades of Grey has received an official rating from the MPAA.

-Universal will release the movie trailer for Fifty Shades of Grey on Thursday, but soul/pop...